AmrMAM/FlutterPackage_am_state/README.md

 }
 ```
 ### `Note: you could use one provider for multiple (AmRefreshWidget)s`
-### To change the provider data without refresh states
+### To change the provider data without refresh states:
 ```Dart

     dataProvider.silentDataSet = dataProvider.data! + 1;